Woodstock, Virginia: Climate

-According to the Köppen Climate Classification system, Woodstock has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen Climate Classification system, Woodstock, due to lying between the 27 °F (−3 °C) isotherm and the 32 °F (0 °C) isotherm, is in the transition zone between a humid continental climate, abbreviated Dfa on climate maps, and a humid subtropical climate, abbreviated Cfa on climate maps.
 The hardiness zone is 6b.

 Recreation

-Seven Bends State Park is located just outside of the Town of Woodstock with 1,066 acre area in total.
-The master plan for Seven Bends State Park was adopted on November 26, 2008, by the Department of Conservation and Recreation(DCR).
-The park is in the geographically unique "seven bends" area of the North Fork of the Shenandoah River and will provide access to the river's north fork.
-The park's eastern border is shared with the George Washington- Jefferson National Forest and the park's western boundary is the North Fork of the Shenandoah River with a four-mile long shoreline.
+Seven Bends State Park is located just outside of town limits with 1,066 acre area in total.
+The master plan for Seven Bends State Park was adopted on November 26, 2008 by the Department of Conservation and Recreation (DCR).
+The park is in the geographically unique "Seven Bends" area of the North Fork of the Shenandoah River and provides access to the River's North Fork.
+The park's eastern border is shared with the George Washington- Jefferson National Forest, and the park's western boundary is the North Fork of the Shenandoah River, which includes a four-mile-long shoreline.

 The Woodstock Tower, built in 1935 by the Civilian Conservation Corps, is located on a 2000 ft mountain that overlooks the town.
 The tower is a popular sightseeing attraction, providing panoramic views of the valleys on either side and of the seven bends of the North Fork of the Shenandoah River.
-The road to the tower crumbled due to erosion in March 2019 and is closed for repairs. $350,000 worth of repairs are being made by Virginia Department of Transportation.
-The target date for the road re-opening was November 2019.
+In March 2019, a portion of the road leading to the tower crumbled due to erosion.
+The road received $350,000 worth of repairs by Virginia Department of Transportation.
 The road re-opened again in November 2019.

-In the August to September time frame each year, Woodstock's Shenandoah County Fairgrounds plays host to the Shenandoah County Fair, which includes concerts, harness racing, craft and farm exhibitions.
+In the August to September time frame each year, Woodstock's Shenandoah County Fairgrounds plays host to the Shenandoah County Fair, which includes concerts, horse harness races, crafts, and farm exhibitions.
 The Shenandoah County Fair has been held on these premises since 1917.
 In addition, the Fairgrounds host a horse harness racing season in September and October called Shenandoah Downs.